minhho89/vietnamize-wishes/README.md

 ```

 ## Usage
-To use the package, import it into your project and call the `generateWish` function with the desired theme.
+To use the package, import it into your project and call the `randomWish` function with the desired theme.
 Here's an example:

 ```javascript
 const { getRandomWish } = require('@vietnamize/wishes');